richardtallent/RT.ValueFilter/README.md

 (The above, of course, would not work if you choose the `struct` version.)

-This isn't limited to core .NET types like `int` and `string`... you can use it to validate *any* object, whether the type is part of the BCL, a third-party library, or your own classes.
+This isn't limited to core .NET types like `int` and `string`... you can use it to validate *any* value or reference type.
 For example, if you have an email property that you want to ensure *only* gets set to your company's email domain, you could use something like this:

 	using System.Net.Mail;

-    public class MyFilters {
+    public static class MyFilters {

 		public static MailAddress NullIfNotCompanyEmail(this MailAddress address) {
 			if(address==null) return null;